Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 You might not have enough space behind a flatscreen TV to plug it into a HDMI port.

 Google's Chromecast is cheap - remarkably so - and interesting.
-It is the most simple solution for getting Google Play content onto a big screen TV.
+It is the most simple solution for getting Google Play content onto a big screen TV and is a great alternative to Apple Airplay.

 Amazon Fire TV